michabbb/sdk-ebay-rest-marketing/docs/Api/CampaignApi.md

 );
 $campaignName = 'campaignName_example'; // string | This query parameter specifies the name of the campaign being retrieved.
 The results are filtered to include only the campaign by the specified name.<br><br> Use the <a href=\"/api-docs/sell/marketing/resources/campaign/methods/getCampaigns\" target=\"_blank\">getCampaigns</a> method to retrieve a list of a seller's campaign names.<br /><br /><b>Note: </b>The results might be null if other filters exclude the campaign with this name. <br /><br /><b>Maximum: </b> 1 campaign name
 $campaignStatus = 'campaignStatus_example'; // string | This query parameter specifies the status of the campaign(s) being retrieved.<br><br><span class=\"tablenote\"><b>Note:</b> The results might not include all the campaigns with this status if other filters exclude them.</span><br><b>Valid values:</b> See <a href=\"/api-docs/sell/marketing/types/pls:CampaignStatusEnum\">CampaignStatusEnum</a> <br /><br /><b>Maximum: </b> 1 status
+$campaignTargetingTypes = 'campaignTargetingTypes_example'; // string | This query parameter specifies the targeting type of the campaign(s) to be retrieved.<br><br>The results will be filtered to only include campaigns with the specified targeting type.
+If not specified, all campaigns matching other filter parameters will be returned.
+The results might not include these campaigns if other search conditions exclude them.<br><br><b>Valid values:</b> See <a href=\"/api-docs/sell/marketing/types/pls:CampaignTargetingTypeEnum\">CampaignTargetingTypeEnum</a>
-$channels = 'channels_example'; // string | This query parameter specifies the channel for the the campaign(s) being retrieved.<br><br>The results will be filtered to only include campaigns with the specified channel.
+$channels = 'channels_example'; // string | This query parameter specifies the channel for the campaign(s) being retrieved.<br><br>The results will be filtered to only include campaigns with the specified channel.
 If not specified, all campaigns matching other filter parameters will be returned.
 The results might not include these campaigns if other search conditions exclude them.<br /><br /><b>Valid Values:</b> See <a href=\"/api-docs/sell/marketing/types/pls:ChannelEnum\">ChannelEnum</a>
 $endDateRange = 'endDateRange_example'; // string | This query parameter specifies the range of a campaign's end date.
 The results are filtered to include only campaigns with an end date that is within specified range. <br><br><b>Valid format (UTC)</b>: <ul><li><code> yyyy-MM-ddThh:mm:ssZ..yyyy-MM-ddThh:mm:ssZ </code>  (campaign ends within this range)</li><li><code>yyyy-MM-ddThh:mm:ssZ..</code> (campaign ends on or after this date)</li><li><code>..yyyy-MM-ddThh:mm:ssZ </code> (campaign ends on or before this date)</li><li><code>2016-09-08T00:00.00.000Z..2016-09-09T00:00:00Z</code> (campaign ends on September 08, 2016)</li></ul><br><span class=\"tablenote\"><b>Note:</b>The results might not include all the campaigns ending on this date if other filters exclude them.</span>
 $fundingStrategy = 'fundingStrategy_example'; // string | This query parameter specifies the funding strategy for the campaign(s) being retrieved.<br /><br />The results will be filtered to only include campaigns with the specified funding model.
 If not specified, all campaigns matching the other filter parameters will be returned.
 The results might not include these campaigns if other search conditions exclude them.<br /><br /><b>Valid Values:</b> See <a href=\"/api-docs/sell/marketing/types/pls:FundingModelEnum\">FundingModelEnum</a>
 $limit = 'limit_example'; // string | <p>This query parameter specifies the maximum number of campaigns to return on a page in the paginated response.</p>  <b>Default: </b>10<br><br><b>Maximum: </b> 500